 How and when to reduce house asking price

-If you decide that your only option is to reduce your asking price, then there are a few things you should consider before cutting the price.
+If you decide that your only option is to reduce house asking price, then there are a few things you should consider before cutting the price.

 If the number of viewing fall after a few weeks, it’s time to take action.
 Also if after doing your own research you conclude that your asking price is too high, don’t wait, reduce it quickly.

 As you need to fund purchasing your next property, there is only so far you can lower your asking price without it hurting.
 This is when a good agent is worth their weight in gold as they’ll understand what price reduction will excite potential buyers.

 Use the latest sold data from Land Registry combined with current market activity to monitor pricing and supply.
 If you see a few similar properties to yours that are cheaper, then it’s time to reconsider your pricing.